dirtshell/amelia_viewer/README.md

 ### Goals

+* Add a "Connected / Not Connected" message to the main view telling people to connect using the button.
+    * Add a "Connect / Disconnect" button in the top right
+* Add ability to detect failure to connect to the theta
 * Add "Help" setting explanation tidbits to the UI in the browser
 * Make the rerender event be imported or something so I don't just have a magic string